thevisgroup/CGVC-Website/index.md

 <!-- This section should be updated every year -->

-### CGVC 2022
+### CGVC 2023

-We are excited to announce that CGVC 2022 will take place on 15-16 September 2022 at Leeds Trinity University.
-The [call for papers](CGVC2022/cfp.html) and [additional information](CGVC2022) are now available.
+We are excited to announce that CGVC 2023 will take place in September 2022 at Aberystwyth University.
+The [call for papers](CGVC2023/cfp.html) and [additional information](CGVC2023) are now available.

-CGVC 2022 is planned to take place as a virtual event.
-If this changes, we will update the web page with the latest information.
-Possible in-person activities would take place in Leeds.

 <!-- End of the section -->